MicrosoftDocs/azure-dev-docs/articles/ansible/vm-configure-windows.md

 ## Create the virtual network and subnet

-Before you can create a VM you'll need a virtual network.
+Before you can create a VM, you'll need a virtual network.

 To create a virtual network, add the following tasks to the `azure_windows_vm.yml` Ansible playbook: